Bremen: Sports

 Bremen is home to the football team Werder Bremen, who won the German Football Championship for the fourth time and the German Football Cup for the fifth time in 2004, making them only the fourth team in German football history to win the double; the club won the German Football Cup for the sixth time in 2009.
-Only Bayern Munich has won more titles.
-In the final match of the 2009–10 season, Werder Bremen lost to Bayern Munich.
 The home stadium of SV Werder Bremen is the Weserstadion, a pure football stadium, almost completely surrounded by solar cells.
-It is one of the biggest buildings in Europe delivering alternative energy.
+It is one of the biggest buildings in Europe delivering renewable energy.

 Education

 With 18,000 students, the University of Bremen is the largest university in Bremen, and is also home to the international Goethe-Institut and the Fallturm Bremen.
 Additionally, Bremen has a University of the Arts and the Bremen University of Applied Sciences.
 In 2001, the private Jacobs University Bremen was founded.
 All major German research foundations maintain institutes in Bremen, with a focus on marine sciences: The Max Planck Society with the Max Planck Institute for Marine Microbiology, and the Gottfried Wilhelm Leibniz Scientific Community with the Center for Tropical Marine Ecology (zmt).
 The Bremerhaven-based Alfred-Wegener-Institute of the Helmholtz Association closely cooperates with the aforementioned institutes, especially within the MARUM a center for marine environmental sciences, affiliated to the University of Bremen.
 Furthermore, The Fraunhofer Society is present in Bremen with centers for applied material research (IFAM) and medical image computing (MEVIS).
+The Centre for Economics Education in the Unterwesergebiet (BWU) is a vocational education and training institution based in Bremen.
+It specializes in providing business-related education and professional development programs for individuals and businesses.